How to Identify and Address Complicated (Prolonged) Grief

 What Are Symptoms of Complicated Grief?

 Grieving a loss can be strenuous and debilitating.
-Many complicated grief symptoms appear like acute grief; the difference is that the symptoms persist after six to 12 months and impair daily functioning, according to the Melissa Institute.
+Many prolonged grief symptoms appear like acute grief; the difference is that the symptoms persist for at least 12 months in adults (per DSM-5-TR) or 6 months (per ICD-11) and cause significant impairment in daily functioning (American Psychiatric Association, 2022).

 “It’s very natural to start thinking of alternative scenarios or things you could have done to prevent the death,” said Skritskaya.